10 Essentials for Your Next River Cruise

 Look for a jewelry organizer that has at least two large compartments that are divided by a mirror flap.
 The case should have small dividers for earrings, foam cylinders for rings, and small felt hooks for necklaces and bracelets.

-TourScoop recommends: We like the jewelry cases from Benevolence LA Store, ProCase StoreLeture, Zoe Sunny, and Hatori.
+TourScoop recommends: I like the jewelry cases from Benevolence LA Store, ProCase StoreLeture, Zoe Sunny, and Hatori.
 The best place to find the most variety of colors and styles for clam-shell style jewelry cases is on Amazon

 8. Collapsable Hangers